s0kil/microverse-gitpod/README.md

 ## How To Utilize

-- Copy the `.gitpod.yml` file (with its contents) to the root folder of your project directory
+- Copy the `.gitpod.yml` file (with its contents) to the root folder of your Git project directory
 - Commit and push to GitHub
 - Open your GitHub project in Gitpod:
   - Example: `https://gitpod.io/#https://github.com/e71az/private-events`